computingfor/computingfor.github.io/src/content/project2.md

 <div class="problem">

-**Problem 6.** Add some styles to your `_style_.css` file, and use them in your HTML files.
+**Problem 6.** Add some styles to your <span class="code">_style_.css</span> file, and use them in your HTML files.
 When you've got things looking how you want locally, commit and push the changes to your github repository.
 Find the commit on your github repository site, and submit the URL to it.
 If you ran into any problems or make any interesting discoveries about how to use style sheets, include them in your answer.
 </div>

 Now you're done with the expected web site development for this project.
 Of course, a website is never really done!
 We hope you'll find your website useful and fun to work on, and will keep improving and adding to it for the rest of the semester and beyond this course.